CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/post/post_process_pcluster.md

 ./run_bldoverlay_conus.csh | & tee ./run_bldoverlay_conus.log
 ```

-If you used the CMAQ Bechmark Option 2 to install CMAQ yourself, you will need to save and run the following script.
+If you used a different domain composition, you will need to edit and run the following scripts.

 ```
 setenv DIR /shared/build/openmpi_gcc/CMAQ_v533/